davidgasquez/atproto-data-tools/README.md

 ## 🛠️ Commands

-- `adt-socialgraph`: Builds an edge list (source, target) of follows from profiles found in a Bluesky hashtag search.
+- `adt-social-graph`: Builds an edge list (source, target) of follows from profiles found in a Bluesky hashtag search.
 - `adt-export-followers`: Exports followers of a given Bluesky user.
 - `adt-export-plc`: Exports all plc.directory records.